 The OCN must be recertified every four years to remain valid.
 Criteria for recertification include meeting practice hour requirements, earning professional development points and passing a recertification test.
 Two out of the three criteria must be met to be recertified.

 Salary and Career Outlook

-According to PayScale.com as of November 2014, people working in nurse oncology earned a median salary of $73,429 per year.
-The U.S. Bureau of Labor Statistics reports that positions for all registered nurses, including specialists, will increase by 19% between 2012 and 2022.
+According to PayScale.com in 2019, people working in nurse oncology earned a median salary of $73,000 per year.
+The U.S. Bureau of Labor Statistics reports that positions for all registered nurses, including specialists, will increase by 12% between 2018 and 2028.

 There are no state or federal requirements for this certification, although it may provide a useful credential for qualified nurses in the oncology field.
 A common certification is the Oncology Certified Nurse, which also requires taking an exam.
 To earn a chemotherapy certification, a registered nurse must have a degree and license, have significant work experience including working in adult oncology, and continuing education.